- Faster records retrieval

-Traditional visitor management system may seem cheaper than electronic visitor management given the fact that it will only need a logbook and pen.
-It can even function without a power source.
-However, the price should not blind us, we should not sacrifice security and efficiency with quantity.
+A traditional visitor management system (VMS) may seem cheaper than the automated VMS, given the fact that it only needs a logbook and pen and can function without a power source.
+However, the price should not blind us.
+We should not sacrifice security and efficiency for quantity.

-When it comes to security, there are a lot of incidents that could have been stopped by an electronic visitor management system and these are some of the few based on Buildings.
+When it comes to security, there are a lot of incidents that could have been stopped by an automated visitor management system, and these are some of the few based on Buildings.
 (2006).
 Why Your Facility Needs a Visitor Management System.

 - A suspect walked into an FBI office and fatally shot three agents.
 A jury, determining the facility should have had a better visitor sign-in system, awarded $1.7 million to the husband of a victim.